What is a fraternity?

 Intramural athletic competition is also a very exciting aspect of fraternity life, and each year fraternity men compete with and against each other in a variety of intramural sports.
 Flag football, basketball, softball, tennis, soccer, swimming, and ultimate frisbee are a few of the intramural sports in which fraternity men compete.

-If you have any other questions or are in need of disability service, please call the Office of Greek Life at (706) 542-4612.
+If you have any other questions or are in need of disability service, please Mason Black at (706) 542-4612.

 153 Tate Student Center